shubham225/common-microservices/product-service/README.md

 ## API Endpoints

-Here are some of the key API endpoints provided by the OAuth2 authorization service:
+Here are some of the key API endpoints provided by the Product Service:

 ### Product Management Endpoints
 - **`GET /api/V1/products`:** Retrieve a list of products